-Red: to stop the race and mark serious danger on the circuit;
+Red: to stop the race and mark serious danger on the circuit (see rule 311.01.2 for red flares);

 Yellow: danger on the circuit;

 Minimum size of red/yellow flags: 1000 mm x 600 mm

 Black: The driver to whom the flag is shown must immediately return to the pits where he will receive instructions from a race official.
 The flag must be accompanied by the race number of the boat to be stopped.